Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: Experimental Evaluation

 \subsection{Experimental Methodology}

-All \gpu CPU code is written in C++, compiled using the GNU compiler (v.~5.4.0) with the O3 compiler flag.
+All \gpu CPU code is written in C/C++, compiled using the GNU compiler (v.~5.4.0) with the O3 flag.
 The GPU code is written in CUDA v.~9.
+We use OpenMPI v.~3.1.1 for parallelizing host-side tasks (discussed in Section~\ref{sec:hcpu}).
+The work queue performs minimal work; however, we parallelize it using two OpenMP threads for assigning queries to \hcpu and \hgpu, as we need to wait on \hgpu without blocking \hcpu from obtaining new work.

-We use OpenMPI v.~3.1.1 for parallelizing host-side tasks.
-Our platform consists of an NVIDIA GP100 GPU with 16 GiB of global memory, and has 2$\times$ E5-2620 v4 2.1 GHz CPUs, with 16 total physical cores.
-We configure \gpu to use 16 processes ranks in total (1 for \gpuj, and 15 for \ann), corresponding to the number of physical cores.
-The \gpuj kernel uses 256 threads per block, and is executed with 64-bit floats.
-In all experiments, we exclude the time needed to load the dataset or construct the index (we will elaborate on this in Section~\ref{sec:ref_impl}).
-The response time of the main operation (performing the \knn search on the CPU and GPU) is measured after the indexes have been constructed by the \ann process ranks.
-With the exception of loading the dataset and indexing, all other components of the algorithm are accounted for in the response time measurements.
-All response time measurements reported are averaged over 3 trials.
-Optimizations, parameters and algorithms are summarized in Table~\ref{tab:params}.
+Our platform consists of an NVIDIA GP100 GPU with 16 GiB of global memory, and has 2$\times$ Intel E5-2620~v4 2.1 GHz CPUs, with 16 total physical cores.
+The \hgpu kernel uses 256 threads per block.
+In the experiments, we exclude the time needed to load the dataset or construct the \hcpu indexes or the initial \hgpu index (see Section~\ref{sec:implementations}).
+The response time of performing the \knn search on the CPU and GPU is measured after the indexes have been constructed by \hcpu.
+All other components of the algorithm are included in the response time (e.g., finding the search distance for \hgpu, and ordering the workload for the work queue).
+All time measurements are averaged over 3 trials.